Thomas O. Larkin: Business growth

 Larkin built the Sherman Quarters in 1834.
 In 1835 he built the first two-story house in California, a combination of New England and California building materials and methods that is today known as Monterey Colonial architecture.
-Larkin House survives today and is part of Monterey State Historic Park.
+Larkin House is now part of Monterey State Historic Park.
 Larkin also built the first wharf at Monterey harbor and was commissioned to rebuild the Customhouse.
 He built the House of the Four Winds in 1834 (or 1840).
 The building was used as the first State of California Hall of Records.

-At that time, all foreign ships had to check in at Monterey to pay import/export tariffs and get official permission to trade.
+At that time, all foreign ships had to stop at the port of Monterey to pay import/export tariffs and obtain permission to trade.
 Larkin was well-positioned to engage in trade with Mexico, the United States and other countries.
 British and American trade with China came to the Pacific Coast by way of Hawai'i.

-Alta California
+Political roles

 As a prominent figure in the occasional capital of a distant province of an occasionally unstable nation, Larkin stood in a position of influence that could easily have been his undoing if he chose the wrong side.
 The fact that he was able to survive through shifting administrations is testimony to his political skills.

 Despite being a supporter of Governor Juan Bautista Alvarado, he did not involve himself with Alvarado's accusations against Isaac Graham and other foreign residents of the Monterey area, and was not one of those sent to prison in chains in 1840.
-Larkin loaned money to Alvarado’s successor, Micheltorena, which he lost when the Governor was overthrown by Alvarado in 1844.
+Larkin loaned money to Alvarado's successor, Micheltorena, which he lost when the Governor was overthrown by Alvarado in 1844.
 He never applied for Mexican citizenship, which required conversion to Catholicism; instead he renewed his visa annually to maintain his legal status.
 As a non-citizen, he could not legally own land, but he managed to obtain land grants in the names of his children.

 In 1842, Monterey was surprised by the actions of U.S. Commodore Thomas ap Catesby Jones, who landed Marines to take over Monterey in the mistaken belief that war had broken out between the United States and Mexico.
 Larkin and William Hartnell worked to smooth over the situation.
 Jones was induced to submit a written apology to the angry Mexican officials and withdraw his troops.
 The Commodore was subsequently removed from his command, but U.S.–Mexican relations remained tense.

 The successful conclusion to the affair brought Larkin to the attention of officials in Washington, and in 1843 President Tyler appointed Larkin as the first (and last) American consul to Alta California.
 The following year, he thwarted a British attempt to acquire California while he was assisting the Mexican government in building a smallpox hospital in Monterey.

 With the rise of James K. Polk to the Presidency in 1845, war with Mexico seemed unavoidable.
 Larkin hired William Leidesdorff as Vice Consul in San Francisco, thus relieving himself of some of the burden of the office.